Board of Governors

 Russell was appointed Chairman of the Board of Governors on 20th June 2012.
 After starting his career as a business economist for Unilever and then moving into strategy and planning consultancy at Deloitte Haskins & Sells, Russell moved into retail management in order to put the theory into practice.
 Initially he joined Kingfisher, where he held a number of roles including Deputy Finance Director for Comet and was involved in its M+A team before joining the Board of Safeway as Fresh Food Director.
 At Safeway he played a key part in the turnaround of the business, which led to an invitation to run Dollond and Aitchison opticians, ultimately taking that business through to a sale.
 Following that he joined Blacks Leisure Group as CEO leading that business for three years.

-Russell is currently Chairman of the Robert Jones and Agnes Hunt Orthopaedic and District Hospital; Hunters Moor Neuro Rehabilitation Limited and the Multiple Sclerosis Trust.
+Russell is currently Chairman of the Robert Jones and Agnes Hunt Orthopaedic and District Hospital and the Multiple Sclerosis Trust.
 He is also a Trustee of the UK Acquired Brain Injury Forum.
+Russell is a member of the Audit Committee, Finance and Investment Committee, the Executive Remuneration Committee, the Governors’ Remuneration Committee and Chair of the Nominations Committee.

 Guy McCracken LVO

-Guy became a Governor of Nuffield Health in January 2010 and is a member of the Board Integrated Governance Committee and the Executive Remuneration Committee.
+Guy became a Governor of Nuffield Health in January 2010 and is a member of the Finance and Investment Committee, the Nominations Committee and the Executive Remuneration Committee.
 Following a degree in Food Technology from Reading University the majority of Guy's career has been in food retailing.
 He was a plc Board Director and Joint Managing Director of Marks & Spencer plc after which he was Chairman of Duchy Originals Ltd. Most recently Guy was Chief Executive of Food Retail of The Co-operative Group where he led the transformation of the business culminating in the acquisition of Somerfield.

 Fiona became a Governor of Nuffield Health in January 2010.
-She is Chair of the Audit Committee and a member of the Executive Remuneration Committee.
+She is Chair of the Audit Committee and a member of the Finance and Investment Committee and the Executive Remuneration Committee.
 She began her career in management consultancy focusing on economics, marketing and communications with a number of different agencies before becoming a highly successful Managing Director for The Rowland Company, a Saatchi & Saatchi subsidiary and then CEO at Ogilvy, Adams and Rinehart, again leading the organisation through a major turnaround.

 Fiona then worked in private consultancy before joining the Defence Evaluation Research Agency working on the development of the business model prior to privatisation.
 She was then appointed Strategy Director for Hedra Plc, a public sector consultancy.
 More recently Fiona has held a number of non-executive directorships for organisations including the Horse Race Totaliser Board (The Tote) Altala Group Ltd and Thomson Intermedia Plc.
 She also works in an advisory capacity for a number of Government initiatives.

 Joanne joined the Board of Governors in July 2011.
-She is now a member of Nuffield Health’s Board Integrated Governance Committee.
-Joanne is also Chair of NHS Direct, which provides remote and health advice and information services via phone, web and mobile channels, to patients and the public in England.
+She is now Chair of Nuffield Health’s Board Integrated Governance Committee and a member of the Nominations Committee.
 She is also Chairman of Datapharm, a leading provider of digital medicines information to the NHS, the pharmaceutical industry, patients and the public.
-She was recently appointed as a Non Executive Governor of Nuffield Health and sits on the board of the Money Advice Service and she is a director of the British Board of Film Classification.
+Joanne sits on the board of the Money Advice Service and she is a director of the British Board of Film Classification.

 Joanne has a strong interest in the use of new communication channels for health and medicines.
 In her professional roles and in her writing for health publications she is known for advocating partnership between patients and health professionals and supporting people to make better informed choices about their health.